 Improving sleep quality for people living with dementia

 Disturbed sleep is a common symptom for people living with dementia but we still don’t know whether this is a consequence of the condition or a driving factor in the disease progression.
 Prof Derk-Jan Dijk is developing new technologies that can measure a person’s sleep and wake patterns at home, which will enable large state-of-the-art studies and investigations into new interventions to enhance healthy sleep and circadian rhythm in people with dementia.

 The team are exploring the potential of wearable devices that can sense movements and physiological signals – which could offer a low-cost approach for sleep research.
 They will determine whether using these devices is scientifically robust and then explore the potential to add on sensors that measure variables such as exposure to light.
-They will then apply mathematical modelling to the data to understand the relationship between sleep, light and dementia symptoms to design new interventions.
+They will then apply mathematical modelling and machine learning approaches to the data to understand the relationship between sleep, light and dementia symptoms to design new interventions.

 They will also investigate wearable devices that can record a person’s electrical brain activity – to identify one that can accurately assess key features of sleep.
 The team will test whether playing specially selected sounds into an earpiece sensor can help improve disrupted sleep patterns in dementia.

 The team will also develop passive devices such as movement sensors attached to beds and automated video analysis, integrating these with data collected from other home sensors monitoring behaviour.
 They hope to then use these insights to improve sleep quality.

 A common symptom for people living with dementia is disturbed sleep.
 However, there is still little known about whether sleep is just a consequence of dementia, and therefore could be utilised as an indicator of early disease, or a driver in pathogenesis of the disease.
 Both these explanations may be true but either way, there is a wealth of knowledge still to uncover in this field.